MTA Arts & Design

 MTA Arts & Design, formerly known as Metropolitan Transportation Authority Arts for Transit and Arts for Transit and Urban Design, is a commissioned art program directed by the Metropolitan Transportation Authority for the transportation systems serving New York City and the surrounding region.
 Since 1985, the program has installed art in more than 260 transit stations.
 The art is intended to be site-specific and to improve the journey for New Yorkers and visitors alike.

 MTA Arts & Design has works commissioned by over 300 artists, with entries in graphic art, photography installations, digital art, Music Under New York, Poetry in Motion, and special events.

 History

-When the New York City Subway opened in 1904, its founders declared that the railway was a "great public work" where every design element should show respect for customers and improve the experience of travel through beauty and efficiency.
+When the first line of what is now the New York City Subway opened in 1904, its founders declared that the railway was a "great public work" where every design element should show respect for customers and improve the experience of travel through beauty and efficiency.
 MTA Arts & Design was created in 1985 when the MTA began to reverse years of decline by rehabilitating and renewing the transit system.

 The commissioning of original artwork was intended to show riders that the system values their comfort and experience within stations.
 Works use durable materials like ceramic tile and mosaic, bronze, stainless steel, glass and light.
 MTA Arts & Design also plays an important role in design elements and architecture within passenger stations as well as industrial design elements and subway car design.